 According to a study, sex hormones have a significant role in susceptibility to bad outcomes.
 In a mouse model of SARS-CoV infection, higher mortality in male mice was observed and attributed to the female sex hormone estrogen’s protective roles.
 The presence of estrogen can help suppress ACE 2, an entry receptor for SARS-CoV-2.
 Conversely, the male hormone androgen appears to enhance the ability of the virus to infect cells.

 Likewise, age amplifies and some of the time disrupts a man’s immune response to COVID-19 infection.
 As men in their early 60s start to lose their capacity to mount an initial immune response to the novel Coronavirus, frequently there is additionally a compensatory overreaction by other immune system molecules that can prompt damaging inflammation.
-These inflammatory factors can trigger the so-called “cytokine storm,” which can cause damage lungs and other tissue, which is a hallmark of severe COVID-19 cases.
+These inflammatory factors can trigger the so-called “cytokine storm,” which can cause damage to the lungs and other tissue, which is a hallmark of severe COVID-19 cases.

 Iwasaki said, “Uncovering the details of differing immune system responses of men and women will inform both vaccine development and better clinical treatments.
 I knew we would learn a lot about immunity to this virus by studying sex differences, but I didn’t know the findings would be this clear.
 Hopefully, vaccines will start to level the playing field between men and women and reduce deaths for everyone.”